Nijjor Manush are excited to host reading groups exploring radical activism from the past and the now.

 You can find resources for each of our sessions below.

-Register for Session One
+Register for Session Two

 Housing and exorbitant rents have become defining issues our time – casting a shadow over the lives of working class people, but also serving as a flashpoint of struggle and politicisation for the masses.
 In recent years one of Nijjor Manush’s key campaigns has been the Save Brick Lane campaign and with it the issue of gentrification in the area.